-Task #3 - Take four photos of each tree with iNaturalist:
+Task #3 - Take three photos of each tree with iNaturalist:

-- 1) You will take four photos for EACH TREE in your chosen stand/s.
-To help with locating your trees next time, you may choose to assign a reference number to each tree.
-You could number trees from left to right, or clockwise if that makes more sense to you.
-One idea is to place a piece of duct or painters' tape with the reference number on it.
-This way your photo will include the reference number. - 2) From the iNaturalist app, click the OBSERVE button on the screen bottom to bring up the camera.
+- 1) You will take three photos for EACH TREE INFESTED TREE, two photos for noninfested trees. - 2) From the iNaturalist app, click the OBSERVE button on the screen bottom to bring up the camera.
 Following the photo guidelines found below, take the first photo.
 If you are satisfied with it, click on the green NEXT button.
 To take photo 2 of the same tree, click on the BOX WITH THE PLUS sign in the upper left corner.
-Take the next two photos in the same manner for a total of four photos. - 3) Alternatively, you can take each picture with the normal camera app and then click OBSERVE and select the images from your photo timeline.
+Take the next photo in the same manner for a total of three photos for infected trees. - 3) Alternatively, you can take each picture with the normal camera app and then click OBSERVE and select the images from your photo timeline.
 Again, make sure that location services are turned on. - 4) INaturalist will save your photos in the app and in the app where your phone's pictures are stored.